alexander-the-alright/TLPr/README.md

          n      : nominative
          p      : propositional

-     metaData2 will always contain firstly the gender of the word.
-Second is the part of a speech.
-This is all that is strictly defined, more varies. m      : Masculine
+     metaData2 will always be follow the same criterion as metaData1, but will show the PLURAL declension, instead of the singlular declension.

+     metaData3 begins the topic and attribute data.
+This will contain things like the part of speech, gender, and the animateness as attributes, as well as other characteristics that make the word irregular in some way. metaData3 will also contain words like "animal", etc. for use with SHOW command.

+         masculine      : Masculine
-         f      : Feminine
+         feminine       : Feminine
-         n      : Neuter
+         neuter         : Neuter
-         None   : Unknown
+         None           : Unknown or not applicable

-         The program will attempt to determine the gender and plural ending when the user is inputting the data, but the user can override.
+         The program will attempt to determine the gender and declension when the user is adding the data, but the user can override.

          aj     : Adjective
          av     : Adverb